rodrigohenrik/Ethical-Hacking-Roadmap/README.md

 This repository aims first to establish a reflection method on penetration testing and explain how to proceed to secure an application.
 And secondly, to regroup all kinds of tools or resources that pen testers need. **Be sure to know the basics of programming languages and internet security before learning pen testing.**

 Also, this is important to inform yourself about the law and what you are allowed to do or not.
 According to your country, the computer laws are not the same.
-First, check laws about privacy and surveillance: [Nine eyes countries](https://en.wikipedia.org/wiki/Five_Eyes#Other_international_cooperatives), [Five eyes](https://en.wikipedia.org/wiki/Five_Eyes), and Fourteen Eyes.
+First, check laws about privacy and surveillance: [Nine eyes countries](https://en.wikipedia.org/wiki/Five_Eyes#Other_international_cooperatives), [Five eyes](https://en.wikipedia.org/wiki/Five_Eyes), and [Fourteen Eyes](https://en.wikipedia.org/wiki/Five_Eyes#Fourteen_Eyes).
 Always check if what you're doing is legal.
 Even when it's not offensive, information gathering can also be illegal!

 [*Go to the index*](#index) 👆🏻

-# Some Ethical Hacking vocabulary
+# Some Ethical Hacking Terms

 - **Infosec**: Information security, which is the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording, or destruction of information.
 The information or data may take any form, e.g., electronic or physical.
 Infosec can also be a person who practices ethical security.
 [Wikipedia](https://en.wikipedia.org/wiki/Information_security)